 1.01 Possession of alcohol or consumption of alcohol while engaged in clinical or learning duties or in a manner which renders them unfit for clinical or learning duties.
 Students are prohibited from being under the influence of alcohol while engaged in clinical or learning duties.
-Unlawful possession or use of alcohol on SUNY Downstate property or as part of any SUNY Downstate activity is prohibited.
+Unlawful possession or use of alcohol on SUNY Downstate property or as part of any SUNY Downstate activity is prohibited subject to completion of a certified substance abuse program.

-1st Offense: Probation and referral to an in-house or

-community substance abuse program.
+1st Offense: Probation and referral to an in-house or community substance abuse program.